 U.S.-Latin American relations

-Dr. Deniz Zeynep Leuenberger is an Associate Professor of Political Science/Public Administration and the co-coordinator of the BSU Center for Sustainability.
-She is the former Faculty Director of the Institute for Regional Development and the chair of the Center for Legislative Studies Global Citizen Leadership and Education program at Bridgewater State University.
+Dr. Deniz Zeynep Leuenberger is a professor of Political Science/Public Administration, coordinator of the MPA Program, and the faculty director of the Institute for Policy Analysis and Regional Engagement.
+She is the former Faculty Director of the Institute for Regional Development, former coordinator for the Center for Sustainability, and is the coordinator of the Center for Legislative Studies Global Citizen Leadership and Education program at Bridgewater State University.
 Her mission is to assist citizens and public, non-profit, and non-governmental agency leaders by providing them with tools to increase community environmental sustainability, to improve resource use efficiency, and to integrate outcomes measurement in decision making.
 Professor Leuenberger specializes in sustainable development, public sector economics, public budgeting and finance, and non-profit and non-governmental organization management.
 She also teaches courses in the areas of research methods, urban community and economic development, and public and non-profit management.
 She is an active member of ASPA, and PAT-Net.
 She has served on the boards of ASPA's Association for Budgeting and Financial Management, the Section on Transportation Policy and Administration, and the Section for Women in Public Administration.
 She is the past chair of the Section on Transportation Policy and Administration.
-She has recently published articles on sustainable development, strategic planning, and caring labor in Administrative Theory and Praxis, Public Works and Management Policy, State and Local Government Review, PA Times, and in the Public Manager.
+She has recently published articles on sustainable development, strategic planning, and caring labor in Administrative Theory and Praxis, Public Works and Management Policy, Water Policy, State and Local Government Review, PA Times, and in the Public Manager.
 She is the co-author, with John R. Bartle, of the book Sustainable Development in Public Administration.